 The Permittees have a long tradition of collaboration involving sharing resources and coordination for compliance with MS4 permits and supporting TMDL development.
 Collaboration has occurred at both the county and watershed scales.
 WMPs align with this tradition and support the collaborative approach.
 The reasonable assurance analysis required by WMPs is likely to indicate a need for increased investment in treatment and source control measures.
 However, the predictive modeling effort in WMPs is likely to offset some of the higher earlier costs by avoiding inefficiencies.
 Consequently, with WMPs, the benefits of compliance would be realized sooner.

 Alternative 3 is nevertheless not to the maximum benefit of the people of the State, because it is less likely than Alternative 4 to result in the anticipated economic and social development described in section IV.G.2.b.iii above.
 WMPs with the broader deemed compliance option (Alternative 4) better incentivize building and investing in long-term structural and non-structural controls that will improve water quality in the long run for multiple constituents and with multiple benefits.
 One reason is that deeming Permittees in compliance with receiving water limitations/WQBELs while they are building and investing in multi-benefit projects is necessary to accommodate the planning and design process, the public bidding process (which many municipalities must go through to initiate construction) and the construction process, which can take approximately 5-7 years.
-Deeming Permittees in compliance while they are implementing their WMP projects allows Permittees to focus on constructing multi-benefit projects and long-term water sustainability planning, instead of focusing immediately (and spending money) on fixing violations or defending litigation related to those violations that might occur before their projects are completed.
+Deeming Permittees in compliance while they are implementing their WMP projects allows Permittees to focus on constructing multi-benefit projects and long-term water sustainability planning, instead of focusing immediately (and spending oneyfunds) on addressing violations or defending litigation related to those violations that might occur before their projects are completed.
 Having determined that water quality is most effectively protected by requiring Permittees to take a thoughtful, proactive watershed management approach to discharges, which also encourages water supply augmentation and has environmental benefits, the Santa Ana Water Board finds that fairness and good public policy also advises against requiring them to comply with all effluent and receiving water limitations immediately (and potentially penalizing them for not doing so).
 Without the deemed compliance approach, Permittees are expected to shift at least some of their limited resources budgeted for planned, comprehensive, long-term, multi-benefit projects, to measures that are reactive, short-term, and ultimately less effective or protective of water quality in the long run.

 Alternative 4 is necessary to accommodate important economic and social development and to the maximum benefit of the people of the State, because coupling the WMP framework with deemed compliance status also incentivizes collaboration to implement the most cost-effective controls.
-The kinds of projects built under the WMP framework with deemed in compliance status should facilitate investment and construction of multi-benefit projects that include parks, infiltration, and low impact development (among other things) in communities that might not have otherwise seen that investment.
+The kinds of projects built under the WMP framework with deemed in compliance status should facilitate investment and construction of multi-benefit projects that include parks, infiltration, and low impact development (among other practices) in communities that might not have otherwise seen that investment.
 In the Los Angeles Region, which has implemented WMPs since 2012, there was ample testimony to this effect at the Los Angeles Water Board Meeting held on July 16, 2021.
 In sum, Alternative 4 has the greatest chance of success, within the shortest time frame, and furthers the goal of maintaining and achieving water quality standards.